 Politico reports in a 2017 interview that Sanford “appear[s] to have been forgiven by the people of South Carolina’s 1st Congressional District, who sent him back to Congress in a 2013 special election before re-electing him in 2014 and 2016.”

 As Tim Alberta, Politico’s national political reporter explains, “All this gives Sanford a unique sense of liberation to speak his mind about a president whose substance and style he considers a danger to democracy.”

 “I’m a dead man walking,” he told Alberta, adding: “If you’ve already been dead, you don’t fear it as much.
 I’ve been dead politically.”

-Unlike most Republicans who are cautious in their criticism of Trump, Sanford took that sense of liberation and spoke his mind in a February interview that was published last week.
+Unlike most Republicans who are cautious in their criticism of Trump, Sanford took that sense of liberation and spoke his mind in a February 2017 interview.

 As Politico reports:

 [Sanford’s] digs at Trump cover the spectrum.
 The president, Sanford says, “has fanned the flames of intolerance.”
 He has repeatedly misled the public, most recently about the national murder rate and the media’s coverage of terrorist attacks.
 He showed a lack of humility by using the National Prayer Breakfast to ridicule Arnold Schwarzenegger’s ratings on “The Celebrity Apprentice.”
 Most worrisome, Sanford says, Trump is unprepared for the presidency.